Frequently Asked Questions

 If I purchased the book version of a pattern will I still be able to view the tutorials or extra digital material related to that pattern?

 If you own the book copy of a pattern, you can still participate in the Crochet-Alongs we do.
-During the period before the CALs begin, I offer the e-pattern at 50% off.
+During the period before the CALs begin, I offer the e-pattern at a discount.
 This is a time when you can take advantage of the discounted price in order to obtain the extra material.

 All the pattern-specific stitch videos that I make are available for free to anyone in the Facebook group.

 Why isn't there a PDF version of your free patterns?

 There are a few purposes as to why I provide free patterns: to give back to the community and to drive traffic to my website.
 I do not make money from my free patterns, so instead I use them to bring people to my website.
 PDF versions are too easily shareable and would remove that aspect entirely.

 You can print out a copy of the free patterns yourself by copying the pattern into a text editor and then deleting any part of it that you don't want to print.

 I purchased one of your patterns but I don't know how to find it or open it.